Archive

 To force Git to consider a file binary which it would consider as text-file otherwise, the easiest way is to add a .gitattributes file to the directory containing the file or to any parent directory.
 In my case, I normally add a .gitattributes file in the root of the repository, containing

 In the file you set attributes to a path (or a pattern), or unset them (with the minus sign).
-The crlf attribute is the attribute which tells if a file is affected by the core.autocrlf options.
-If you unset it, Git won’t mess with the line endings in the file.
+The text attribute is the attribute which tells that end-of-line normalization should be applied to a file.
+If you unset it, Git won’t mess with the line endings in the file and consider it binary.

 More details can be found on the gitattributes man page.